 Nothando Ngwenya

-Dr Nothando Ngwenya is a faculty member and recent Wellcome Trust intermediate fellow at AHRI.
-Nothando holds honorary appointments at the University of KwaZulu-Natal and University College London.
+Professor Nothando Ngwenya is a faculty member at AHRI with honorary roles at the University of KwaZulu-Natal, University of Oxford, and University College London.

 Get in touch with Nothando via nothando.ngwenya@ahri.org.